-Cysts with haemorrhage or infection will demonstrate echogenic material within the cyst, without internal blood flow.
+Cysts with hemorrhage or infection will demonstrate echogenic material within the cyst, without internal blood flow.
 Calcification may develop.
 Renal cell carcinomas in contrast, although usually cystic in the setting of ADPKD, will have solid components of thick septa with blood flow.

-Cysts which have had internal complications, may be hyperattenuating, with internal non-enhancing septations and/or calcifications.
+Cysts which have had internal complications may be hyperattenuating, with internal non-enhancing septations and/or calcifications.

 A complex cystic mass with solid components or thick septa which enhance should be viewed with suspicion, and presence of a renal cell carcinoma (RCC) suspected (see Bosniak classification of renal cysts).

 Renal cysts appear morphologically the same as on CT, rounded well-defined structures with very thin regular walls 8.